CorundumGames/CorundumGames.Codegen/README.md

 No attributes necessary, simply implement `IDisposable`.

 This is useful for components that contain data that *must* be cleaned up, including pooled objects.
-In my case, I use this plugin to reset [DOTween](http://dotween.demigiant.com/)-based tweens.
+In my case, I use this plugin to reset [DOTween](http://dotween.demigiant.com)-based tweens.
-Here's an example of a component that I'm using in [Chromavaders](https://corundum.games):
+Here's an example of a disposable component that I'm using in [Chromavaders](https://corundum.games):

 ```csharp
 using System;